 Needmore is a tiny town located in the state of Pennsylvania.
 With a population of 153 people and just one neighborhood, Needmore is the 1106th largest community in Pennsylvania.

-Needmore is a blue-collar town, with 64.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Needmore, you'll notice that it is more blue-collar than most other communities in America.
+64.56% of Needmore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Needmore is a town of transportation and shipping workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Needmore who work in management occupations (15.19%), sales jobs (5.06%), and healthcare (5.06%).

 One downside of living in Needmore, however, is that residents on average have to contend with a long commute, spending on average 31.88 minutes every day commuting to work.